leroygbartholomew/ios_parser_app_usage_locations/Readme.txt

 App usage includes the importing of the inFocus BIOME data removed from the KnowledgeC.db in iOS 16+ then the combining to enable the querying of the data with the already existing queries.
 Additioally, the import will save the BIOME data in a CSV file as well as an SQLite database.

 This uses the Python 3 standard libraries only.
 So, it should work without worrying about PIPing any other libraries or having some missing and not being available.
+If the batch file doesn't work you may have to change "python3" to "python"

 https://github.com/leroygbartholomew/ios_parser_app_usage_locations